ArcaneTech55/InCollege-TeamProject/README.md

 If `InCollege-Input.txt` is exhausted (EOF), the program exits gracefully.

 ---

 ## Where to find outputs and data
 - Input file: `InCollege-Input.txt`
-- Console output: printed during execution
-- Output mirror file: `InCollege-Output.txt`
-- Persistent accounts file: `USER-ACCOUNT.DAT`

-All of the above are located in the project root.

-## Where to find outputs and data
-- Input file: `InCollege-Input.txt`